American ExpressAmerican ExpressAmerican ExpressAmerican ExpressAmerican Express

 If you have a child-care background and an SUV, consider child pick-up services.
 Busy parents often need the help.
 Or, you could use that van sitting idle in the driveway as an airport shuttle service.
 If your vehicle has a ramp, consider researching how to become a medical transportation vehicle in your area.

 Every business comes with startup costs and overhead.
-For example, you might have to pay for permits or a special license, and you may need to pay more for car insurance if you’re driving more.
+For example, you might have to pay for permits or a special license, and you may need to pay more for car insurance if you drive more.
 And you’re certainly going to be hitting the gas station more often.
-But you might be able to offset some overhead costs with a branded gas station credit card with rewards, discounts, and deals, or a general-purpose rewards credit card that provides cash back or other rewards for gas purchases at any gas station.
-For more, read “How Do Gas Credit Cards Work?
+But you might be able to offset some overhead costs with a branded gas station credit card with rewards, discounts, and deals, or a general-purpose rewards credit card that provides cash back or other rewards for eligible gas purchases at select gas stations.

 Track Costs for Tax Purposes